rehypejs/rehype-sanitize/readme.md

 Math can be enabled in rehype by using the plugins [`rehype-katex`][rehype-katex] or [`rehype-mathjax`][rehype-mathjax].
-The operate on `span`s and `div`s with certain classes and inject complex markup and of inline styles, most of which this plugin will remove.
+The operate on elements with certain classes and inject complex markup and of inline styles, most of which this plugin will remove.
 Say our module `example.js` contains:

 ```js